-Purchasing a home is a big investment, so having home insurance is essential.
-But before you purchase a policy, there are a few things to consider.
-First, you need to find a provider with excellent financial strength, great customer service and good policy options.
-Then, you’ll have to decide what type of coverage you need – and how much.
+Whether you just purchased a new home or have been a homeowner for many years, having the right home insurance policy is essential.
+However, before purchasing a policy, it’s important to find a provider with excellent financial strength, great customer service, and good policy options.
+Then, you’ll have to decide what type of coverage you need — and how much.

 To help you find the right insurance for you and your home, we created a list of the best home insurance companies of 2020.
-To rank these companies, we searched ratings and reviews from third-party research firms, including Consumer Affairs, J.D.
-Power and AM Best.
+To rank these companies, we searched ratings and reviews from third-party research firms, including J.D.
+Power, AM Best and Standard & Poor’s (S&P).

-Everyone has unique needs, so the best company for one person probably won’t be the right option for their neighbor.
+Everyone has unique needs, so the best company for one person might not be the right option for another.
 To help you decide which of the best insurance companies will provide the services you want, we’ve compiled a list of companies and what they have to offer.

 Best overall home insurance company: Amica Mutual

 Amica Mutual earned the top spot on our list.
-In business for over a century, the company is one of the best home insurance companies across the board—and for good reason.
-Amica consistently performs above average, and it gets top marks from industry researchers on price and policy offerings.
+In business for over a century, the company is one of the most highly-ranked home insurance companies across the board — with good reason.

-Unlike many other insurance companies, Amica is almost always rated highly for its customer service, which can be hard to find in the insurance industry.
-Amica has held the highest rankings for home insurance from J.D.
-Power for 18 years in a row.
-Amica’s winning streak continues into 2020 as the highest-rated home insurer in J.D.
-Power’s 2020 U.S. Property Claims Satisfaction Study.
+Unlike many other insurance companies, Amica is almost always rated highly for its customer service.
+It has held the highest rankings for property claims from J.D.
+Power for 18 years in a row, and the winning streak continues into 2020.

 - Affordable policy rates